 by Amanda Griffin for KSC News

-In addition to Veggie, a large plant growth chamber called the Advanced Plant Habitat is on its way to the space station-increasing the amount of scientific knowledge needed to dig deeper into long-duration food production for missions farther and farther from home.
+Later this year, the Advanced Plant Habitat, NASA's largest plant growth chamber, will make its way to the station, increasing the amount of scientific knowledge needed to dig deeper into long-duration food production for missions farther and farther from home.

 Space Tourism, Space Transport and Space Exploration News